Billu Barber: Casting

 Director Priyadarshan cast Irrfan Khan, Shah Rukh Khan and Lara Dutta Bhupathi in pivotal roles in the film.
 While these roles were initially offered to Akshay Kumar and Tabu, Kumar eventually opted out of the project due to date clashes, as did Tabu.
-The director then offered Kumar's and Tabu's role to Shah Rukh Khan and Ameesha Patel respectively, and both of them agreed to do the film.
-Patel also opted out of the film and sources have indicated that Juhi Chawla was signed on for the role.
+Priyadarshan then offered Kumar's and Tabu's role to Shah Rukh Khan and Ameesha Patel respectively, and both of them agreed to do the film.
+Patel also opted out of the film with sources indicating that Juhi Chawla was signed on for the role.

 In April 2008, the director announced that he had cast Lara Dutta as Billu's wife.
 The cast began filming for the project on 8 April 2008 and according to Shahrukh Khan, "the film is a sweet story of friendship...quite similar to the bond shared between Krishna and Sudama".
 The film also features Kareena Kapoor Khan, Priyanka Chopra Jonas and Deepika Padukone Singh in item numbers with Shah Rukh Khan.